yellowtree/geoip-detect/readme.txt

 2. extract it and
 3. put it into the plugin directory.

+== Frequently Asked Questions ==

+= How exact is this data? =

+Think of it as an "educated guess": IP adresses and their allocation change on a frequent basis.
+If you need [more exact data](http://www.maxmind.com/en/geolite_city_accuracy "GeoLiteCity Accuracy"), consider purchasing the commercial version of the data.

+= Technically speaking, how could I verify if my visitor comes from Germany? =

+Put this code somewhere in your template files:

+`$userInfo = geoip_detect_get_info_from_current_ip();
+if ($userInfo && $userInfo->country_code == 'DE')
+   echo 'Hallo!
+Schön dass Sie hier sind!';`

+To see which property names are supported, refer to the [Plugin Backend](http://wordpress.org/plugins/geoip-detect/screenshots/).

 == Screenshots ==

 1. Backend page (under Tools > GeoIP Detection)